 Student Policies and Regulations: The Harvard Summer School Policies and Regulations web pages include academic policies and rules of conduct that apply to resident and nonresident Summer School students.
 It also describes resources available at Harvard and opportunities available in the Greater Boston area that will help make your summer a rewarding one.
 Please read our policies carefully and refer to them throughout the summer.

 Specific Pre-College Information: In order to promote the well-being of students and to provide a safe and peaceful environment for learning, social activities, and personal growth, Harvard Pre-College Program has additional policies for all students.
-This includes curfew, guests, and the “do the smart thing” alcohol and other drugs policy.
+These include curfew, guests, and the “do the smart thing” alcohol and other drugs policy.

 Accident and Sickness Insurance Plan: A Harvard Summer School accident and sickness insurance plan is included in your program fee as secondary coverage to your own health insurance plan.
 Read how and when you can use this coverage.